Purple Line (Namma Metro): Phase II

 Around 270 buildings were demolished for the construction of Reach 1A and 1B.
 BMRC spent an estimated ₹ 849 crore to acquire properties.
-Demolition work began in March 2017.
-Construction work began in February 2018.
+Demolition work began in March 2017, and construction work began in February 2018.

-The extension from Mysore Road to Kengeri in the southwest opened on 30 August 2021.
+The extension from Mysore Road to Kengeri towards the southwest opened on 30 August 2021 and the extension from Krishnarajapura to Whitefield (Kadugodi) towards the east opened on 26 March 2023.

+Later, trial runs began from Baiyappanahalli to Krishnarajapura with one station in between (Benniganahalli) on 26 July 2023 and from Kengeri to Challaghatta on 29 July 2023.
+On 9 October 2023, both the sections were opened for general use, making the whole line operational from Whitefield (Kadugodi) to Challaghatta.

+Phase III

+In November 2023, the Government of Karnataka announced that it planned to extend the Purple Line till Hoskote, Bengaluru Rural district eastwards and Bidadi, Ramanagara district westwards in the future.

 Stations

-There are 22 stations on the Purple Line.
+There are currently 37 stations on the Purple Line.
 All underground stations were built using the cut-and-cover method.
-Most underground stations are 300 metres long and 25 metres wide.
-The interchange station at Majestic is much larger.
+Most underground stations are 300 metres long and 25 metres wide, other than the interchange station at Majestic, which is much larger.

 Initially, there were no toilets at Namma Metro stations.
-BMRCL eventually heeded to public demands for toilets and the metro's first toilets were opened at Baiyyappanahalli and Indiranagar stations on 21 June 2013.
+BMRCL eventually listened to public demands for toilets and the metro's first toilets were opened at Baiyyappanahalli and Indiranagar stations on 21 June 2013.

-In September 2015, it was announced that the proposed Narayanapura metro station would be removed and the proposed Krishnarajapuram metro station would be shifted by 295 metres to the west, due to difficulty in acquiring land in the area.
-In April 2016, BMRCL revealed that Whitefield metro station, originally proposed to be located 200 metres away from Whitefield railway station, would be shifted so as to be directly opposite the railway station to provide easier connectivity between the metro station and railway station.
+In September 2015, it was announced that the proposed Narayanapura metro station would be removed and the proposed Krishnarajapura metro station would be shifted by 295 metres to the west, due to difficulty in acquiring land in the area.
+In April 2016, BMRCL revealed that Whitefield metro station, originally proposed to be located 200 metres away from Whitefield railway station, would be shifted to be directly opposite the railway station to provide easier connectivity between the metro station and railway station.

 Yellow tactile tiles are used at all stations to guide the visually impaired.
 The tiles start at the ramp and lead to the staircases and lifts.

-The list of Purple Line stations below includes stations under construction in Phase ll.
-The section completed in Phase l between Baiyyapanahalli and Kengeri is currently operational.
+Interchanges

+Passenger interchange facilities, connecting to other metro and railway lines, will be provided at the following stations: